vesan/herkko/README.md

 deploy

 You can add a file in `doc/after_deployment.{md, txt, rdoc, whatever}` and it will be printed after a succesful deployment.
-It can have for example:
+It can have for example a checklist like:

 * Open the site in the browser and see that it loads.
 * Stay alert for a while for exceptions.